 Risk assessment is an important step in protecting our workers and our business, as well as complying with the law.
 It helps us to focus on the risks that really matter in our workplace – the ones with the potential to cause harm.
 In many instances, straightforward measures can readily control risks, for example, we should ensure spillages are cleaned up promptly so people do not slip.
 Cupboard drawers should be kept closed to ensure people do not trip.
 For most, that means simple, cheap and effective measures to ensure our workforce is protected.

 The law does not expect us to eliminate all risk, however we are required to protect people as far as is ‘reasonably practicable’.
 We don’t need to overcomplicate the risk assessment process.
-In many organizations, the risks are well known and the necessary control measures are easy to apply.
+In many organisations, the risks are well known and the necessary control measures are easy to apply.
 You probably already know whether, for example, you have employees who move heavy loads and so could harm their backs, or where people are most likely to slip or trip.
 If so, check that you have taken reasonable precautions to avoid unnecessary injury.

 Slips, Trips & Falls Training